rojavaishnavi/Invisibility-cloak/README.md

 ***Credits***
 This project was developed by Roja Vaishnavi.

-This was project a fun project created based a scene in Harry Potter Fictional Series.
+This was a fun project created based a scene in Harry Potter Fictional Series.
 The project demonstrates an "Invisibility Cloak" effect using computer vision techniques with OpenCV.
 The program captures a background frame and then replaces the black color in subsequent video frames with the background, creating the illusion of invisibility.

 ***Installation***